Charles Spencer-Churchill, 9th Duke of Marlborough: Early life and education

-Born at Simla, British India, Marlborough was the only son of the then Marquess of Blandford (who succeeded as The 8th Duke of Marlborough in July 1883) and Lady Albertha Frances Anne, daughter of The 1st Duke of Abercorn.
+Born at Simla, British India, Marlborough was the only son of the then Marquess of Blandford (who succeeded as the 8th Duke of Marlborough in July 1883) and Lady Albertha Frances Anne, daughter of the 1st Duke of Abercorn.
 He was a nephew of Lord Randolph Churchill and a first cousin of Sir Winston Churchill, with whom he had a close and lifelong friendship.
 He was educated at Winchester College and Trinity College, Cambridge.

 Political career

 Marlborough entered the House of Lords on the early death of his father in 1892, and made his maiden speech in August 1895.
-In 1899, he was appointed Paymaster-General by Lord Salisbury, a post he held until 1902.
+In 1899, he was appointed Paymaster General by Lord Salisbury, a post he held until 1902.
 He was then Under-Secretary of State for the Colonies under Arthur Balfour between 1903 and 1905.
 He was sworn of the Privy Council in 1899.

 He again held political office during the First World War, when he was Joint Parliamentary Secretary to the Board of Agriculture and Fisheries between 1917 and 1918 in David Lloyd George's coalition government.
 He made his last speech in the House of Lords in December 1931.

-Shortly before the coronation of King Edward VII and Queen Alexandra, Marlborough was invested as a knight of the Order of the Garter (KG) at Buckingham Palace on 30 May 1902.
+Shortly before the coronation of King Edward VII and Queen Alexandra, Marlborough was invested as a Knight Companion of the Order of the Garter (KG) at Buckingham Palace on 30 May 1902.
 He subsequently served as Lord High Steward at the coronation the following August (the coronation had originally been scheduled for June).
 He went to India to attend the January 1903 Delhi Durbar as a guest of the Viceroy, Lord Curzon.

 The Duke of Marlborough was Mayor of Woodstock between 1907 and 1909, and Lord Lieutenant of Oxfordshire from 1915 until his death.

 He was President of the National Fire Brigades Union and founded the British Cotton Growers Association.
 He was also, after his father, a prominent member of the Ancient Order of Druids, and patron of the prestigious AOD Albion Lodge based at Oxford.
-On 10 August 1908, in the park of Blenheim Palace, he welcomed the ceremony of initiation of his cousin, Winston Churchill as a Druid.
+On 10 August 1908, in the park of Blenheim Palace, he welcomed the ceremony of initiation of his cousin, Winston Churchill, as a Druid.
+In 1912, he hosted the Blenheim Unionist rally against Irish Home Rule at Blenheim Palace.
+In the First World War he became founder president of the Women's National Land Service Corps, the forerunner of the Women's Land Army formed later in the war.